-The 2014 influenza season has ended.
-The season started in week 21 (week ending 25 May) when the detection rate of VW specimens tested at the NICD rose above 10% and remained there.
-The season peaked in week 27 (week ending 6 July) and ended in week 37 (week ending 14 September).
+Data from these programmes showed that during the 2014 influenza season the predominant circulating influenza subtype was influenza A(H3N2).
+The season started in week 21 (ending 25 May), peaked in week 27 (ending 6 July) and ended in week 37 (ending 14 September).